cjb5790/aspnetcore-workshop/exercise-11.5/vinyl-crate-taghelper-class.md

 public string CssClass { get; set; }
 ```

-Inside of the `Process()` function, we can now add this value to the "class" attribute of the outout tag.
+Inside of the `Process()` function, we can now add this value to the "class" attribute of the output tag.

 ```csharp
 output.Attributes["class"] = CssClass;